All Saints Church, Kingston upon Thames

-All Saints Church is the historic parish church of Kingston upon Thames on the edge of London, and is set between the ancient Market Place and the main shopping centre.
-It forms part of the Diocese of Southwark and with the church of St John, and St John the Divine, it forms a team of Anglican churches serving residents, businesses, schools and Kingston University.
+All Saints Church is the historic parish church of Kingston upon Thames in southwest London, and is set between the ancient Market Place and the main shopping centre.
+It forms part of the Diocese of Southwark and together with St John the Evangelist, and St John the Baptist, Kingston Vale, it forms a team of Anglican churches serving residents, businesses, schools and Kingston University.
 The church is the only Grade I listed building (but not structure) in Kingston.

 A church at Kingston sprang up in Saxon times and Egbert, king of Wessex, held his great council at the site in 838.
-Seven Saxon kings of England, including Athelstan and Ethelred the Unready, were crowned here in the 10th century.
-The present church was begun in 1120 under the orders of Henry I and has been developed since then.
+Seven Saxon kings of England, including Æthelstan and Æthelred the Unready, were crowned here in the 10th century.
+The current church was begun in 1120 under the orders of Henry I and has been developed since then.
 It is a cruciform church with a central tower and a four-bay nave, with Perpendicular clerestory, choir, north and south aisles, transepts and chapels.
 The exterior is of flint with stone dressings and a parapet of stone battlements.